 “I really already had my mind set.
 Nobody knew, but I had my mind set,” Jolly said in a phone interview Saturday morning.
 “Getting there and seeing everybody . . . everybody looked happy.
 Playing with the team, they were talking up the coaches.

 Jolly picked Cal over Gonzaga and Minnesota, both of whom also had made scholarship offers.

 Jolly said Cal fans should be optimistic that five-star power forward Ivan Rabb of Oakland’s Bishop O’Dowd High will choose the Bears.

 “I think we are going to get him,” Jolly said.

 A 6-foot-4 senior at Putnam City West in the Oklahoma City suburb of Bethany, Jolly averaged 20 points and nine rebounds this season, leading his team to a 24-3 record and into the state semifinals.

-Gilliam is rated as a three-star prospect by Rivals, Scout and 247 Sports.
+Jolly is rated a three-star prospect by both Scout and Rivals.

 Jolly’s road to Berkeley was at times a frightening one.
 He overcame a health ordeal a year ago when pulmonary embolism blood clots in his legs and lungs threatened more than his basketball career.